NEW YORK ALLOWS FOR NO-FAULT DIVORCE

 In an uncontested divorce, the parties have been able to reach a settlement on all relevant issues.
 They will be able to terminate their marriage without the need for a trial.
 Generally, an uncontested divorce is desired.
 This is also sometimes known as a ‘simple divorce’ and it can be far faster (and cheaper) than a contested divorce.

 Of course, even with an uncontested divorce, you should still seek professional guidance from a top-rated Long Island divorce lawyer.
 In many cases, an uncontested divorce is only finalized after several sessions of divorce mediation or informal negotiation between attorneys.
 While it is entirely understandable that many people want to get through the divorce process as quickly as possible, it is important to remember that you should never finalize your divorce settlement until all issues are resolved and you are certain that your rights and interests are properly protected.
-You are not yet ready to finalize a divorce if you are still in a dispute over any of the following issues:
+You are not yet ready to finalize a divorce without the help of our Long Island divorce attorneys if you are still in a dispute over any of the following issues:

 - Child custody;